Building takeovers push campus protests into volatile new phase

 For protesters, the tactic of occupying buildings at Columbia University and beyond has historical echoes.
 But it also creates new risks for campuses and for the protesters themselves.

-Some experts say the increased pressure on administrators could help the protesters secure some of their demands or gain more public attention.
-But it could also backfire, shifting more attention to their tactics than to the cause of Palestinians caught in the Gaza conflict with Israel.
+And while some experts say the increased pressure could still ultimately help the protesters secure some of their demands or gain more public support, in the short term it seems to have backfired, shifting more attention to their tactics than to their cause.

 On Tuesday, a Columbia University spokesperson said the students involved faced expulsion for their actions.
 The tactic of occupying university property and refusing to leave until demands are met evokes the symbolism of past protests at Columbia and other campuses, events that have over time become celebrated as progressive landmarks by the same universities.

-The protest movement roiling college campuses across the United States appeared to enter a more dangerous phase Tuesday as a group of student demonstrators barricaded itself inside a hall at Columbia University.
+The protest movement roiling college campuses across the United States appeared to enter a more dangerous phase Tuesday, as student demonstrators who had barricaded themselves inside a hall at Columbia University were arrested overnight by police in riot gear, and protesters on both sides of the Israeli-Palestinian conflict clashed violently at the University of California, Los Angeles.

-By moving from tents on a lawn to inside a building the students have escalated the crisis – putting themselves at greater risk of arrest or expulsion.
+By moving from tents on a lawn to inside a building the students at Columbia sharply escalated the crisis.
 In parallel moves this week, protesters have also occupied buildings at some other U.S. campuses.

-Some experts say the increased pressure on administrators could help the protesters secure some of their demands or gain more public attention.
-But it could also backfire, shifting more attention to their tactics than to their cause.
+And while some experts say the increased pressure could still ultimately help the protesters secure some of their demands or gain more public support, in the short term it seems to have backfired, shifting more attention to their tactics than to their cause.

 Why We Wrote This

-Note: Editor’s Note: This story has been updated to reflect news developments.